| Previous Page | Next Page | Index

 1799 The replacement of long-guns by carronades meant that the Boadicia, originally designed as a 38 gun frigate, was to be armed with additional carronades, making a total of 46 guns, thus making a nonsense of the current rating system.

-20 Feb 1799, Boadicea, at Sea.
-Boadicea and Atalante captured the French Cutter Privateer Le Milan, 14 guns, and 44 men.
+20 Feb 1799 Boadicea and Atalante captured the French Cutter Privateer Le Milan, 14 guns, and 44 men.
 I have ordered Capt.
 Griffith to see the prize into port, and, having landed the prisoners, to return and rejoin me.
 R. G. Keates.

-1 Apr 1799, Captured the Utile, a very fine brig of 16 guns, eight pounders, ten of which are brass, and 120 men, quite new, and three weeks from Bourdeaux.
+1 Apr 1799 captured the Utile, a very fine brig of 16 guns, eight pounders, ten of which are brass, and 120 men, quite new, and three weeks from Bourdeaux, which was purchased into the service and retained the same name.

 1 Jul 1799 off Basque road.